salrashid123/gce_metadata_server/README.md

 Before using this mode, the key _must be_ sealed into the TPM and surfaced as a `persistentHandle`.
 This can be done in a number of ways described [here](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource):

-Basically, you can
+Basically, you can either

-- `A` download a Google ServiceAccount's json file and embed the private part to the TPM or
+- `A` download a Google ServiceAccount's json file and embed the private part to the TPM. [example](https://github.com/salrashid123/oauth2/blob/master/README.md#a-import-service-account-json-to-tpm)
-- `B` Generate a Key ON THE TPM and then import the public part to GCP. or
+- `B` Generate a Key _on the TPM_ and then import the public part to GCP. [example](https://github.com/salrashid123/oauth2/blob/master/README.md#b-generate-key-on-tpm-and-export-public-x509-certificate-to-gcp)
-- `C` remote seal the service accounts RSA Private key remotely, encrypt it with the remote TPM's Endorsement Key and load it
+- `C` remote seal the service accounts RSA Private key, encrypt it with TPM's Endorsement Key and load it securely inside the TPM. [example](https://gist.github.com/salrashid123/9e4a0328fd8c84374ace78c76a1e34cb)

 `B` is the most secure but `C` allows for multiple TPMs to use the same key

 Anyway, once the RSA key is present as a handle, start the metadata server using the `--tpm` flag and set the `--persistentHandle=` value.

-You will also need to set a number of other variables similar to the service account JSON file:
+TPM based tokens derives the serivceAccount email from the configuration file.
+You must first edit `config.json` and set the value of `Claims.ComputeMetadata.V1.Instance.ServiceAccounts["default"].Email`.

+After that, run

 ```bash
 go run cmd/main.go -logtostderr --configFile=config.json \